guyleaf/guyleaf/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-How to reach me:
-Email: leaf.ying.work@gmail.com
+You can reach me by email: leaf.ying.work@gmail.com